0xZ0F/Z0FCourse_ReverseEngineering/0x200-Assembly/0x201-Registers.md

 > https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/x64-architecture

 ### Extra Registers
 There are additional registers that don't have a common use besides data storage.
 These registers are r0 to r15.
+There are also registers used for handling floating point values.
+These registers are XMM0 to XMM15.